gbmhunter/blog/content/posts/2013-01-03-happy-new-year-and-welcome-to-2013.md

 - website statistics
 ---

-{{< figure src="/images/misc/2013-sign-new-year-ahead.jpg" caption="Image from http://blog.mailermailer.com/industry-news/2013-is-coming-is-your-email-ready." caption-position="bottom" width="320px" >}} Happy new year and welcome to 2013 from the [CladLabs team](http://en.gravatar.com/gbmhunter)! (well, that's just me, aka Geoffrey Hunter).
+{{< figure src="/images/misc/2013-sign-new-year-ahead.jpg" caption="Image from http://blog.mailermailer.com/industry-news/2013-is-coming-is-your-email-ready."  width="320px" >}} Happy new year and welcome to 2013 from the [CladLabs team](http://en.gravatar.com/gbmhunter)! (well, that's just me, aka Geoffrey Hunter).
 Feel privileged, for this is one of the rare semi-personal, non-engineering posts that are ever presented on this site.

 First off, thanks to everyone who has visited this site.
 And a bigger thanks for anyone who has commented or learnt something from it!
 I hope that this site has provided useful engineering-related information for people doing anything from constructing DIY electronic circuits to getting involved with pyrotechnics and rocketry.